 Apart from urging the public to shun pirated goods, the Anti-Piracy Alliance also pressed the government to mobilize its police force to combat the problem, which it said was siphoning off legitimate earnings and costing thousands of jobs.
 In 1990, the H.K. movie industry employed 5,000 people compared with more than 30,000 in 1993, according to the alliance’s figures.
 A significant percentage was stuntmen if not mainly Triads.
 Only 86 movies were made in 1998, compared with 426 in 1993.
 Rigo Jesu, managing director of Intercontinental Film Distributors, said in March of 1999: “If copyright piracy is not controlled, there will be no more creativity in Hong Kong whether it be motion pictures or music.
 It’s even affecting broadcasting.”

 It’s fitting, then, that my article should end in the way that it began – with Jackie Chan.
 On Valentine’s day in 1999, it was reported that himself alongside his pals Emil Chow, Alex To Tak-Wai, Edmond Leung, Nicholas Tse, Lillian Ho Ga-Lee and others had attended a publicity event on the prior day.
 Jackie entered the scene on a motorcycle while making it rain with lucky money and autographs upon his arrival.
-Before finishing the publicity for Gorgeous publicity, he and Vincent Kok went to shopping centers in Mongkok where they discovered that Gorgeous was already available on counterfeit VCD.
+Before finishing the publicity for Gorgeous, himself and Vincent Kok went to shopping centers in Mongkok where they discovered that Gorgeous was already available on counterfeit VCD.
 Jackie was hopping mad.
-To his knowledge, Guangzhou already had 900 production lines producing Gorgeous counterfeits.
+To his knowledge, Guangzhou already had 900 production lines producing counterfeits.
 He was angry that the pirates can still sell in the public even with the police being present.
-He didn’t blame Customs, but he believed that if the situation maintained for another half of a year, the H.K. film industry is dead for sure.
-He felt that if the government continues to ignore the problem then brute force might be one of the solutions.
-Even though he understood that violence is never a proper resolution, it is undeniably the most effective method.